hindu-muppala/OtpService/README.md

 ```
 npm install
 ```
-Change the authentication in ./env file.
+Change the authentication details in ./env file.
 ```
 node index.js
 ```
 # :hammer_and_pick: Tools used
+node.js